CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Creating-animated-GIFs.md

 * Size: Original (up to 800px)
 * Frame rate: 5 (max 60 seconds)
 * Method: FFMPEG
-* Do _not_ select the 'Optimise for static background' checkbox
+* Do _not_ select the 'Optimize for static background' checkbox

 Add header: